Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: The orthogeodesic foliation

-By homogeneity and continuity of the intersection pairing it therefore suffices to find some uniform $\epsilon>0$ such that for all simple closed curves $\gamma\subset Y$.

-Let $Y_0$ be the convex hull of $r\inverse(\Sp^0)$; $Y_0$ is compact and the inclusion of $Y_0$ into $Y$ is a homotopy equivalence.
+So let $Y_0$ be the convex hull of $r\inverse(\Sp^0)$; $Y_0$ is compact and the inclusion of $Y_0$ into $Y$ is a homotopy equivalence.
 Any simple closed geodesic $\gamma$ in $Y$ is contained in $Y_0$, and since $Y$ deformation retracts onto the component of $\Sp$ contained in $Y$, $\gamma$ is homotopic to a concatenation of edges in $\Sp^0$.

-Give $\Sp^0$ a metric making its edges $e$ have length $c_e= i(e, \Ol(X))$; then the inclusion $\Sp^0 \to Y_0$ with this metric induces an equivariant quasi-isometry on universal covers.
+Give $\Sp^0$ a metric making its edges $e$ have length $c_e= i(e, \Ol(X))$; then the inclusion $\Sp^0 \to Y_0$ with this metric induces an equivariant quasi-isometry on universal covers (this follows because they are both Gromov hyperbolic and $\pi_1(Y)$ acts cocompactly and properly discontinuous on each).
 The geodesic lengths of closed curves in $\Sp$ and in $Y_0$ are therefore comparable, so that there is some $\epsilon>0$ so that

 demonstrating the desired uniform bound. \end{proof}